 Are you raising a vegetarian grade schooler or teen?
 Are you worried they may not be getting all the necessary nutrients?
 There are ways to make sure that your child receives enough protein, calcium and iron for optimal growth and nutrition.

 Look at Proteins

 All plant proteins contain essential amino acids.
 These are the amino acids that our body cannot produce, and which must be consumed over the course of the day to complete our protein intake.
-While it was once believed that vegetarians had to consume "incomplete proteins" together at one meal — such as rice and dried beans for lunch — we now know that various proteins can be consumed over the course of a whole day for an optimal amino acid profile.
-So the rice consumed at lunch can still match up with the beans consumed at dinner.
+While it was once believed that vegetarians had to consume different "incomplete proteins" together at one meal — such as rice and beans for lunch — we now know that various proteins can be consumed over the course of a whole day for an optimal amino acid profile.
+So, the rice consumed at lunch can still match up with the beans consumed at dinner.

-The Importance of Iron
+Sources of Iron